SpencerPros/SpencerPros/README.md

 -

 - 🌱 I’m currently learning: Java
-- 📫 How to best reach me: Email or Text Message
+- 📫 How to best reach me: Email to sprosnie@depaul.edu
-- ⚡ Fun fact: I can play 3 Intstruments Upright Bass, Bass Guitar, Cello